zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry-alerting-overview.md

 1. Performance
 1. Client Error

-> Today it only applies to availability, performance and client error, we are working on expanding it into the other areas.

 Once the thresholds for any of the configured alerts are met or surpassed a ICM alert containing details will be opened agaisnt the owning team.

 ## What is configurable?